TOR workers worried over huge debts; call for Akufo-Addo’s intervention

 According to the workers, this will further deepen the woes of TOR if the contract of Woodfills is abrogated.

-On this basis, the TOR Workers Union have petitioned the president of the Republic, Nana Addo Dankwa Akufo Addo on a number of occasions over the alleged mismanagement of the state entity.
+On this basis, the TOR Workers Union have petitioned the president of the Republic, Nana Akufo Addo on a number of occasions over the alleged mismanagement of the state entity.

 It is not clear yet what the president’s action will be.
 However, it can be confirmed that there is a growing anger within the workers of TOR over the MD’s continues stay in office.